dannypsnl/dannypsnl.github.io/posts/2018-05-17-design-of-redux-go-v2.md

 }
 ```

 The point is `reflect.Value.Interface`, this method return the value it owns.

-The reason we return `interface{}` at here is because, we have no way to convert to user wanted type, and user is always know what them get actually, just for convience we let user can use any type for their state, so they don't need to do `state.(int)` these assertion.
+The reason we return `interface{}` at here is because, we have no way to convert to user wanted type, and user is always know what them get actually.
+For convenience we let users use any type for their state, so they don't need to do `state.(int)` these assertions.
 Now, you just work like this:

 ```go
 func main() {